UHDanke/gd_docs/bugs/bugs.md

 - _**Area Triggers (Effect ID)**_
 - _**Area Tint, Enter Tint (Color Channel)**_

+## [2.207] Stopping a spawn trigger with delay from another Spawn trigger with delay makes the last Spawn delay spawn again without remaps

+Stopping any Spawn trigger with delay while spawn delays are checked makes the game check the last Spawn delay trigger twice, which if it were to spawn in the same tick would activate twice.

+It doesn't matter if you stop a Spawn trigger that has already been activated in the current tick, one waiting to activate or you make the Spawn trigger stop itself.

+Due to the spawn limit, this bug is only noticeable if the spawn trigger is remapped.
+The first activation will be remapped while the second spawn activation will have no remaps.

+You can use a Spawn trigger with a very high delay value to counteract this bug, as even if it's checked twice it will not spawn.

 # Items and Timers

 ## [2.207] Count desync

-The values of Count triggers can be updated improperly or not at all when paused and resumed, when spawning pickups from inside other triggers and when using a persistent item due to Count storing the last value of the item when activating.
+The values stored inside Count triggers can be updated improperly or not at all when paused and resumed, when spawning pickups from inside other triggers and when using a persistent item due to Count storing the last value of the item when activating.
 More information can be found in the count desync file.

 ## [2.207] Pickup operations are innacurate